chlete/tocos-test/README.md

 # Directory structure
 **Dockerfile** how the image of the microservice should be built.

+**monitoring** contains the files needed for configuring prometheus and the Grafana's docker dashboard definition.

 **scripts/** Contains `setup-prometheus-grafana.sh` the installation script for prometheus and grafana, as containers.
 This file is located on the web, which is retrieved on the installation step.
 Additionally, there is a definition of `docker-dashboard-grafana.json` used for the Grafana dashboard.

 **terraform/** Contains the scripts that set up the infrastructure.